Brandonitas/AES-256-Android/README.md

 <h1>CryptoApp</h1>

-<p>CryptoApp encrypts text messages and save it with Advanced Encryption Standard.
+<p>CryptoApp encrypts text messages and save it with Advanced Encryption Standard.<br>
 AES with 256-bit key is used for encryption.<p>